 This is a module-based course and so is assessed through 100% coursework.
 You will choose from twelve modules, each with subsections that need to be evidenced.
-You will learn through a variety of tasks, for example, working at Earth Trust, trips into Wallingford, providing help in the local community and visits from external agencies.
+You will learn through a variety of tasks, for example, trips into Wallingford, providing help in the local community and visits from external agencies.